Is It Hard to Drive a Truck

 Driving a commercial heavy-duty truck is an endless adventure across the United States.
-From north to south and east coast to west, you are likely to learn this country from the inside-out.
+From north to south and east coast to west, you are likely to learn about this country from the inside out.
 When you witness the ever-changing colors of the natural landscape from an elevated big rig seat, things like TV will never seem exciting again.

 Lack of Physical Labor

 While driving a commercial truck can be hard on your body due to repetition and lack of movement, it’s a long way from physical labor.
 If you’re accustomed to working on building sites or in warehouses, sitting down all day can seem like a dream.
 Once again though, movement is crucial, so take regular breaks and stretch your legs to keep your body in tip-top shape.

 How Hard Is It to Become a Truck Driver?